marcochac0n/aesthetic-card-gift/DEPLOYMENT.md

           publish_dir: ./dist/public
 ```

-This automatically builds and deploys whenever you push to main.
+This automatically builds and deploys whenever you push to main, with the correct GitHub Pages configuration.

 ---